//bɾaˈzi.ljɐ// • The Capital of Hope

 Hover or tap on any of the map markers to read comprehensive descriptions, travel tips, and transport guidelines.

-The iconic dual towers flanked by giant convex and concave domes representing the Senate and Chamber of Deputies.
+Niemeyer's iconic composition consisting of twin towers flanked by a convex dome for the Senate and a concave bowl for the Chamber of Deputies.

 Loading live transit database feed...